plasma-disassembler/plasma/README.md

 =======

 Reverse engineering for x86 binaries (elf-format).
 Generate a more readable code (pseudo-C) with colored syntax.

-Warning, the project is still in development, use it at your own risks.

-This tool try to disassemble one function (by default `main`).
-The address of the function, or its symbol, can be passed by argument.
+See `./reverse.py --help` for available options.

 The `Makefile` is used only for checking tests.